Market Feasibility and Appraisals (Part 2)

 are reported by political delineations.

-A third methodology, developed by the Danter Company, is the Effective
+A third methodology, developed by Danter and Associates, is the Effective

 Market Area.
 The EMA is defined as the smallest geographical

 area from which a project can expect to generate 60% to 70% of